bardyaxy/Restaurants-/README.md

 The dev file includes `pytest`, `mypy` and type stubs.
 It also pulls in the packages from `requirements.txt` so a single install command prepares the environment.
-For convenience you can run `./setup_tests.sh` to perform these steps automatically.
+For convenience you can run `./setup_tests.sh` which installs the requirements and runs the test suite automatically.

 Alternatively you can adjust `PYTHONPATH` so the `restaurants` imports in the tests resolve.